DoctorDavinci/OrX_ITAOT/README.md

 The OrX HoloKron System brings GeoCaching to KSP ...
 Now you can leave a trail of breadcrumbs spanning the solar system (and beyond?)

-Now Kerbo-not's can go to a location and create a 'HoloKron' that will save the location coordinates (including SOI and other pertinent data) to a config file (.orx file) ...
-PLEASE NOTE: If within an atmosphere you must be landed or splashed as well as YOU MUST BE EVA TO CREATE A HOLOKRON
+Now Kerbo-not's can go to a location and create a 'HoloKron' that will save the location coordinates (including SOI and other pertinent data) to a config file (.orx file) as well as save any vessels within a 1km range including their GPS coordinates for later spawning

 - The creator of the HoloKron can add a craft file that is unlocked and saved to the users save game directory when the HoloKron is opened